-Preparing for her post-racing career, Patrick began making wine through her Somnium Vineyard in Deer Park, California, and launched the Warrior clothing line.
+Preparing for her post-racing career, Patrick began making wine through her Somnium Vineyard in Deer Park, California, and founded the Warrior clothing line.
 In 2017, she released a new book, Pretty Intense: The 90-Day Mind, Body and Food Plan That Will Absolutely Change Your Life.

 Patrick married physical therapist Paul Edward Hospenthal in 2005.
 In January 2013, she filed for divorce.
 According to Sporting News NASCAR, Patrick stated that "My marriage is irretrievably broken and there is no reasonable prospect of reconciliation" in her divorce paperwork.
 Around that time, she revealed she was dating fellow stock car driver Ricky Stenhouse Jr.